Guests admire work by Jenny Pohlman & Sabrina Knowles at a opening reception at BIMA.

 Meet the Panelists

-JeLisa Marshall (ReMake Seattle)
+JeLisa Marshall (former Community Organizer with ReMake Seattle)

 JeLisa Marshall is a fashion practioner, researcher, and writer based in Seattle.
 She has over 10 years of experience in advocacy, marketing, and product development.
 She is currently pursuing a Ph.D. in Sustainability Education, with a focus on the intersection of culture and ecology to implement more regenerative practices in design.